deluge-torrent/deluge/win32/Win32 README.txt

         C:\Python26\Lib\site-packages\bbfreeze-0.96.5-py2.6-win32.egg\bbfreeze\recipes.py

-    Right after the 'prefixes' part of the Python function 'recipe_gtk_and_friends':
+    Right at the top of the Python function 'recipe_gtk_and_friends': return True

-        # Exclude DLL files in the GTK+ runtime bin dir.
-        # The GTK+ runtime must be in the PATH or copied to the application dir,
-        # so there is no point in including these DLLs with the bbfreeze output.
-        #
-        prefixes2 = ["iconv", "intl", "zlib1", "libpng12", "libatk", "libcairo", "libfont", "libfree", "libtiff", "libgio"]

-        for p in prefixes2:
-            if x.identifier.startswith(p):
-                print "SKIPPING:", x
-                x.__class__ = ExcludedModule
-                retval = True
-                break

-    The purpose is to avoid that bbfreeze copies DLLs from the GTK+ runtime bin directory.
-    Bbfreeze only copies a subset of the necessary DLLs (for some reason?).
-The cleanest solution is to have the GTK+ runtime in a separate dir.
+    We want to include all the gtk libraries in the installer so that users don't require a separate GTK+ installation.

 3)  Edit the 'build_version' variable in the Python script: